Virtual Tours During Social Distancing: Adapting Your Business in a Crisis

 You can use your WatchMeGrow streaming camera system to give prospective families a wonderful virtual tour experience, while practicing social distancing.
 Show touring families the classroom their child will join, watch teachers interact with students, and see the other children in the class.

 Follow these steps to create an account and start giving virtual tours.
-Or, contact our Customer Support Team and we can help.
+Consider advertising your virtual tours via social media (you can use this image).
+And of course, contact our Customer Support Team if you'd like help.

 Step 1: Create a New Family Account Only for Virtual Tours*